 Alumni that have passed through Eaton House include former Prime Minister, Harold Macmillan, plus many great talents such as Laurence Olivier, Eddie Redmayne, Bear Grylls, Anthony Asquith and Philip Pullman.
 Our most important legacy, however, continues to be the many happy children who have discovered a love of learning at Eaton House Schools and go on to pass on their knowledge to many future generations.

 Our Head of Admissions, Miss Sam Feilding, can help guide you through our admissions process.
 More information can be found on our admissions page.
-Come for a visit and discover for yourself what a very special place this is.
+Come for a visit from September 2020, with social distancing in place, and discover for yourself what a very special environment this is.

 extracurricular clubs and activities for prep and pre-prep children to choose from